Homer Steinweiss

-Homer Steinweiss is an American drummer, songwriter, and producer known as a prominent drummer in the New York soul revival scene.
-He is a founding member and drummer of groups including Sharon Jones & The Dap-Kings, Lee Fields & The Expressions, El Michels Affair, and Dan Auerbach's The Arcs, among many others.
+Homer Steinweiss (born March 25, 1982) is an American drummer, songwriter, and producer known as a prominent drummer in the New York soul revival scene.
+He is a founding member and drummer of groups including Sharon Jones & The Dap-Kings, Lee Fields & The Expressions, Hardly Knew Ya, El Michels Affair, and Dan Auerbach's The Arcs, among many others.
 He leads the Brooklyn folk soul band Holy Hive with Paul Spring.
 A popular session musician as part of The Dap-Kings and in his own right, he is perhaps best known for his work with Mark Ronson and Amy Winehouse, with whom he recorded the 2006 album Back to Black.

 Early life

 Steinweiss was born into a musical family in New York City.
-His parents worked in the jewelry business and were very supportive of his interest in music.
+His parents worked in the jewelry business and were supportive of his interest in music.
 He began playing music in the early 1990s after watching a conga player in the jazz band at his sister's Manhattan high school.
 When his conga teacher became unavailable he switched to drums.
 Steinweiss was initially interested in grunge but an early drum teacher, Matt Patuto, guided him to the music of James Brown and The Meters.

 In 2001, Steinweiss entered college at SUNY Purchase to study philosophy, though he already had an active musical career.